 Most of the photos on this page where taken with a Sony a6000 & a G18mm-105mm f/4 lens.
 I also snapped a few quick photos of with my smart phone (mostly during the evening finish line), So between a good quality smartphone and decent DSLR or a mirror-less camera with good lenses, you should have plenty of photographic firepower to catch the days events.
 Also don’t forget to bring a few extra batteries or chargers, its along day, and I went through two full-charged batteries on my Sony before the end of the day..

-Can I bring my drone? this is an interesting question, I surprising saw quite a few drones (DJI inspire, mavic’s buzzing around) right over the water during the start.
-I’m not sure, but I suspect with all the helicopter traffic in the area, you’re most certainty violating FAA rules by flying drones in close proximity to other aircraft.
+Can I bring my drone? this is an interesting question, I surprising saw quite a few drones (DJI inspire’s, mavic’s buzzing around) right over the water during the start.
+I’m not sure, but I suspect with all the helicopter traffic (three of them at race start) in the area, you’re most certainty violating FAA rules by flying drones in close proximity to other aircraft.
 Use sound judgement, and abide by FAA rules not to fly over people or with aircraft in the area.
-Save your drone footage for the week before the race.
+I would recommend you save your drone footage for the week before the race.

 Wear your usual casual clothes, but cargo shorts with pockets and a backpack (if you’re bringing photo gear) is a must.
 Other than that perhaps just a water bottle or cash will suit you just fine.
-Do plan some breaks through the moring expecially after about 9:30 when its mostly quiet while the majority of pro’s and age groupers are out on the bike course.
+Do plan some breaks through the morning expecially after about 9:30 when its mostly quiet while the majority of pro’s and age groupers are out on the bike course. noon time is a good opportunity to catch a bite at many of the eateries on Ali’i drive.

 If you’re not necessarily there just for photos or cheering and want to contribute to everyone’s experience consider volunteering and being part of the race.
 There are various volunteer shifts for all sorts of activities, finish line, transition, medical, security etc, head over to the volunteer application section of Ironman’s web site.